ornlneutronimaging/SectorizedRadialProfile/README.md

 ![alt text](docs/_static/readme_principle.png "principle")

-This will produce the given profile
+This will produce a profile that looks something like this

 ![alt text](docs/_static/readme_result.png "result")